Karmatik/Sourcebans-TF2-Theme/README.md

 # Sourcebans-TF2-Theme

-This theme is based on TF2, I mean, you can use for other server games if you want, but it's preferable to use with tf2 servers
+This theme is compatible with latest dev of Sourcebans++ webpannel plugin

 # How to install